Giants of the seas: How 6,500 container ships really keep global trade running – Creative image: Xpert.Digital

 - MSC Gülsün: 23,756 TEU

-These mega-ships are all about 400 meters long (larger than the Eiffel Tower) and 61-62 meters wide, which is equivalent to an area of more than three football fields.
+These mega-ships are all about 400 meters long (larger than the Eiffel Tower) and 61-62 meters wide, which corresponds to an area of more than three football fields.

 Market structure and shipping companies